oduerr/hsk/hsk5_flashcard_spec.md

 	•	If you still see flat lines: try longer frames (e.g., 1024–2048 samples) for more stable autocorrelation.

 5) Map pitch to screen so contours are obvious
-	•	Don’t map Hz directly to pixels.
+	•	Don't map Hz directly to pixels.
 Convert to semitones relative to the median F0 of the last ~1 s: st = 12 * log2(f0 / medianF0).
 	•	Draw a vertical range of ±12 semitones (octave) around 0.
-	•	Result: everyone’s voice centers near 0, and rising/falling tones visibly slope up/down regardless of speaker.
+	•	Result: everyone's voice centers near 0, and rising/falling tones visibly slope up/down regardless of speaker.

-6) Ideal tone overlay (to “see” what you expect)
+6) Ideal tone overlay ("to "see" what you expect")
 	•	Keep your idealized lines (T1 flat high, T2 rising, T3 dip, T4 falling).
 	•	Draw them first in a neutral color.
 	•	Draw the live/user contour on top (thin while recording, thicker once stopped).
-	•	Add faint guide lines at top/bottom (e.g., 20% and 80% height) so “falling vs rising” is visually anchored.
+	•	Add faint guide lines at top/bottom (e.g., 20% and 80% height) so "falling vs rising" is visually anchored.

 7) Spectrogram (optional, but if you keep it)
-	•	If you want a real spectrogram, don’t fake it with F0:
+	•	If you want a real spectrogram, don't fake it with F0:
 	•	Use analyser.getByteFrequencyData() each frame, paint a 1-px column of magnitudes, and scroll or advance x.
 	•	Show only 80–4000 Hz log-scaled; this makes voice bands pop.